Jim Henson's Mother Goose Stories: Production

 The show featured child actors and elaborate puppets created by Jim Henson's Creature Shop.
 The show featured puppeteers Mike Quinn, Mak Wilson, and Karen Prell as various characters, along with Angie Passmore as the titular Mother Goose.

 Fourteen of the episodes were based on stories in L. Frank Baum's 1897 book Mother Goose in Prose, while the others were original tales written for the show.
 The general look of the characters was based on the work of Maxfield Parrish, the artist who illustrated Baum's book.

 The series was originally conceived as a co-production between the Jim Henson Company and Television South West for British television and was first broadcast on Children's ITV in the UK in 1988.
 A pilot episode, the story of "Humpty Dumpty", was produced in 1987 along with other episodes.
 The series was considered for a network slot in 1987, but was passed on.
 The first release of the series came in 1988 through a home video release as part of Jim Henson's Play-Along Video series.
 The video featured three episodes of the show, "Little Miss Muffet", "A Song of Sixpence" and "Boy Blue", plus original linking footage between each story.

 The series finally found a home as a broadcast series on The Disney Channel starting on August 25, 1990, and was the company's first new television series to debut after the death of Jim Henson.
 Mother Goose Stories had three production seasons, spawning thirty-nine eight-minute episodes.
 For airing on The Disney Channel, the 39 independently produced episodes were grouped into 13 broadcast episodes to fit the half-hour time slot.
 Each of these broadcast episodes was composed of three separate stories (with individual opening titles and closing credits attached to each one).
 The show continued to air on The Disney Channel until 1993.
+As of July 2025, the series is featured on the Yippee TV streaming service.

 The first and third seasons of Mother Goose Stories were directed by Brian Henson, in one of his earliest directorial efforts for The Jim Henson Company, while Michael Kerrigan directed the episodes in the second season.
 Henson and Kerrigan received a Daytime Emmy Award for Outstanding Directing in a Children's Program for their work on the show.

 A video of the series was also released by CEL Home Video in Australia along with several other films and TV shows from The Jim Henson Company.